R.L. Polk & Company

 R. L. Polk & Company was a provider of business and marketing information to the automotive industry, insurance companies, and related businesses.
 It was based in Southfield, Michigan with operations in several other countries, including Canada, Germany, the United Kingdom, France, Japan, China and Australia.
 Its business-to-business marketing services included PolkInsight, the National Vehicle Population Profile (NVPP), Blackburn / Polk Marketing Services Inc. (BPMSI), Polk Dealer Marketing Manager, The Ultimate Perspective (T.U.P), Polk Canada Net, Polk Vehicle Lifecycle System, Polk CrossSell Reports, and Polk Total Market Predictor (Polk TMP).
 From 1999 it was the owner of the vehicle data service Carfax.

-Polk was acquired by IHS Inc. in 2013.
+Polk was acquired by IHS Markit in 2013, who were themselves acquired by S&P Global in 2022.

 Company history

 R. L. Polk & Company was founded by Ralph Lane Polk in 1870 in Detroit as a publisher of business directories.
 In 1872, the company first published a directory with names and addresses of all residents of Evansville, Indiana, plus a listing of post offices in nine states.
 Additional directories followed in the ensuing years. claiming 1000 directories by 1960.
 Affiliates included the Polk-Husted Directory Co. of Oakland, California.
 Polk directories contain an alphabetical listing of residents and businesses in a city.
 They usually also contain a section with properties listed in consecutive order by address.
 In addition to city directories, the company published bank directories.

 In 1907, R.L.
-Polk & Co. was publishing a "Gazetteer" Business directory for the states of Michigan (plus Windsor and Walkerville, Ontario), Alaska, Arkansas, California, Idaho, Illinois, Oklahoma, Indiana, Iowa, Kansas, Kentucky, Maryland, Minnesota, North Dakota, South Dakota, Montana, Missouri, Nevada, Oregon, Washington State, Pennsylvania, Tennessee, Texas, Utah, West Virginia, and Wisconsin.
+Polk & Co. was publishing a Gazetteer Business directory for the states of Michigan (plus Windsor and Walkerville, Ontario), Alaska, Arkansas, California, Idaho, Illinois, Oklahoma, Indiana, Iowa, Kansas, Kentucky, Maryland, Minnesota, North Dakota, South Dakota, Montana, Missouri, Nevada, Oregon, Washington, Pennsylvania, Tennessee, Texas, Utah, West Virginia and Wisconsin.

 In 1921, a conversation between Ralph Lane Polk II and Alfred P. Sloan (who later became president of General Motors) helped fuel R. L. Polk & Company's entry into the automotive industry.
 During the conversation, Sloan asked Polk to impartially tabulate and publish statistical information on cars and trucks in operation.
 R.L.
 Polk & Company launched its motor vehicle statistical operations in 1922, when the first car registration reports were published.
 In 1922, R.L.
 Polk & Co. published its first Passenger Car Registration Report, covering 58 makes and accounting for 9.2 million passenger automobiles on America's highways.

 From 1951 to 1958, the company pioneered the use of electronic punch card tabulating equipment.
 In 1956, Polk's reporting services included monthly statistics on boats, business aircraft, motorcycles, commercial trailers, and recreational vehicles.
 In 1976, the National Vehicle Population Profile (NVPP) was introduced.